FREQUENTLY ASKED QUESTIONS ABOUT MICROBLADING LOS ANGELES

 Microblading / Microshading Post-Care is very critical to the final appearance and longevity of your new eyebrows.
 It is advised to refrain from any water activity, beauty cosmetics or personal care products for the first week

-It is forbidden to apply Vaseline, Bepanthen, and any antibiotic cream.
-White Petroleum, A&D Ointments (the risk of infection is very high.)
+It is forbidden to apply Vaseline, Bepanthen, and any antibiotic cream or White Petroleum (the risk of infection is very high.)

 Exposure to sunlight or any other forms of UV/UVA rays are strictly prohibited for 1 month.